 |Fatty Acids – total saturated||1.189 grams||1.20 grams|

 |Fatty Acids – total polyunsaturated||0.374 grams||0.271 grams|

 |Attributes||Hard Salami||Genoa Salami|

 |Made Of||Hard salami is made using ground beef||Genoa salami is made using pork meat|

 Increasing the Shelf Life of your Salami

 While hard and Genoa salamis are preserved to last longer, they can get spoiled if not stored properly.
 Fortunately, there are several ways to increase the shelf life of your salami.
+The best option is to wrap your hard or Genoa salami in cheesecloth or butcher paper rather than storing it While hard and Genoa salamis are preserved to last longer, they can spoil if not stored properly.
 The best option is to wrap your hard or Genoa salami in cheesecloth or butcher paper rather than storing it in plastic bags.
 This ensures proper airflow, preventing the accumulation of moisture.
-Most importantly, avoid freezing your salami as it can affect the natural flavor and texture of the salami.
+Avoid freezing salami as it can affect the natural flavor and texture.

 - The main differences between Genoa and hard salami are the spices, the meat used and casing.
 Genoa salami, primarily made from pork is cased and hard salami, made with beef, is not.

 - Hard salami has a lower fat content than Genoa salami.
 You’ll see the circles of fat more prominently in Genoa salami.